ArthurJakobsson/SAFE-ADS-Testing/README.md

 ```bash
 export OPENAI_API_KEY="your_api_key_here"
 ```

+More info about how to set up the OpenAI API, please refer to the official documentation: [OpenAI API](https://platform.openai.com/docs/api-reference/introduction)

 ### Step 2.
 Install MetaDrive Simulator
 MetaDrive is one of the supported simulation environments for SAFE.
 Follow the installation guide at: [MetaDrive GitHub](https://github.com/metadriverse/metadrive)